Eligibility for import

 What cat breeds cannot be imported into Australia?

-You must state the breed of your cat in the import permit application and sign a declaration stating that they are not an ineligible breed.
+You must state the breed of your cat in the import permit application and sign a declaration stating that it is not an ineligible breed.

 What dog breeds cannot be imported into Australia?

-The following breeds are prohibited under the legislation of the Department of Immigration and Border Protection:
+The following pure breeds cannot be imported into Australia under the legislation of the Department of Immigration and Border Protection:

 - Dogo Argentino